endurodave/SimpleSocketProtocol/README.md

 <p>SSP supports a maximum 256-byte packet size.
 10-byte header, 244-byte maximum payload, and 2-byte CRC.</p>

 <p>SSP was not designed by committee and does not conform to any standard.</p>

+# Project Build

+<a href="https://www.cmake.org">CMake</a> is used to create the build files.
+CMake is free and open-source software.
+Windows, Linux and other toolchains are supported.
+Example CMake console commands located inside <code>CMakeLists.txt</code>.

+See `ssp_opt.h` to configure the sample application build options for each target platform.

+## Windows Visual Studio

+<code>cmake -G "Visual Studio 17 2022" -A Win32 -B ../SimpleSocketProtocolBuild -S .</code>

+After executed, open the Visual Studio project from within the <code>SimpleSocketProtocolBuild</code> directory.

+## Linux Make

+<code>cmake -G "Unix Makefiles" -B ../SimpleSocketProtocolBuild -S .</code>

+After executed, build the software from within the <code>SimpleSocketProtocolBuild</code> directory using the command <code>make</code>.
+Run the console app using <code>./SimpleSocketProtocolApp</code>.

 # Overview